OSGeoLabBp/tutorials/english/gawk/gawk_for_beginners.rst

     }

 A general block of a gawk program consists of two parts a pattern and a code block.
-Usually regular expressions is used in the pattern.
-The *BEGIN* pattern is similar to the *END* pattern, but is is executed once, before the processing starts.
+Usually regular expressions are used in the pattern.
+The *BEGIN* pattern is similar to the *END* pattern we used befire, but is is executed once, before the processing starts.
 Copy the code above into the *m52coo.awk* file.
 Lest's convert *sample.m5* file to a coordinate list.

 .. code:: bash

     gawk -f m52coo.awk sample.m5 > sample.txt